sablier-labs/v2-periphery/README.md

 ## Security

+The codebase has undergone rigorous audits by leading security experts from Cantina, as well as independent auditors.
+For a comprehensive list of all audits conducted, please click [here](https://github.com/sablier-labs/audits).

-Please refer to the [SECURITY](./SECURITY.md) policy for any security-related concerns.
+For any security-related concerns, please refer to the [SECURITY](./SECURITY.md) policy.
 This repository is subject to a bug bounty program per the terms outlined in the aforementioned policy.

+## Contributing

+Feel free to dive in!
+[Open](https://github.com/sablier-labs/v2-periphery/issues/new) an issue, [start](https://github.com/sablier-labs/v2-periphery/discussions/new) a discussion or submit a PR.
+For any informal concerns or feedback, please join our [Discord server](https://discord.gg/bSwRCwWRsT).

+For guidance on how to create PRs, see the [CONTRIBUTING](./CONTRIBUTING.md) guide.

 ## License